SimonNord/the-project/README.md

 # The Project
-A project to learn React and software engineering by building a big application in collaboration.
+A project to learn React and software engineering by building an application in collaboration.

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-4-orange.svg?style=flat-square)](#contributors-)